Sep. 9, 2014 at 10:07 AM ET

 Owner Kristi Ison got the idea after reading about a similar concept in the U.K. She believes her business is the first baby spa of its kind in the U.S.

-“What we find is that the babies find the water very soothing and relaxing,” Ison, 43, told TODAY Moms.
+“What we find is that the babies find the water very soothing and relaxing,” Ison, 43, told TODAY Moms in May, a few months after her spa opened for business.

 “Before they can roll over, they want to move and they’re not able to — they’re either in a carrier or being held — and so when we put them in the water and they experience that freedom, they really enjoy it.”

-Some 130 babies have come through Float Baby since it opened for business in February.
-A visit consists of two components: hydrotherapy, with the babies floating in a little pool for about 20 minutes while wearing special doughnut-shaped floatation devices around their necks to keep their heads above water; and neonatal massage, performed by their parents while being coached by Ison, who is a certified instructor of infant massage.
+A baby spa visit consists of two components: hydrotherapy, with the babies floating in a little pool for about 20 minutes while wearing special doughnut-shaped floatation devices around their necks to keep their heads above water; and neonatal massage, performed by their parents while being coached by Ison, who is a certified instructor of infant massage.

 A visit costs $65, with discounts offered to parents who book multiple sessions.